Bali Notes

 Check out the website for the Pelagian.
 Their photos are much better than mine.
 Pelagian

 The group we dove with was fantastic.
 It helped to restore our faith in small group ‘tours’ where we are confined to a small space for several days with people we don’t know.
-Each of the tours (one on land and one on the water) had 4 people on them that made the 7 days very uncomfortable.
+Two of the last three boats we were on had what I would say were undesirable guests.
+Each of the tours (one on a river and the other a dive live a board) had 4 people on them that made the 7 days very uncomfortable.
 We were wondering if we should gamble and book any more of those trips.
 This group was friendly, chatty, personable to a person.
 I enjoyed visiting with every one of them.
 They were interested in us and they all had interesting stories to tell.
 Their diving experience was extensive and we were able to learn of a few places worth diving we have not been too yet.

 There is no dive deck on the Pelagian.
 We struggle into our wet suits in the exterior lounge at the aft of the boat and load the tender via a ladder on the side of the mother ship.
 The small boats ferry us out to the dive site and pick us up 70 minutes later.
 Boarding the Pelagian using the same ladder we used to get off the boat, then the side aisle is used to strip off the wet gear and rinse it with Dettol and hot water from the available spray nozzles.
 No rinse tanks except for the cameras and dive computers.
 The system seems odd at first but once you figure out a way to be efficient it works pretty well.